ys8672/capk-twitch-bot/README.md

 - `!stats` Tells the person using the command how many Hangman wins they have.
 - `!leaderboard` Gives the current top 10 players of Hangman, sorted from top to bottom by the number of wins.

+## Miscellaneous

+- The file `saved-data.json` inside the data folder contains a list of saved information. **DO NOT ALTER THIS FILE!
+DOING SO CAN CORRUPT THE BOT!**
+- The `dictionary.txt` contains all the possible word for the Hangman that the bot chooses from random.
+I found a random text file of all the words online from [here](https://github.com/hugsy/stuff/blob/main/random-word/english-nouns.txt).
+However, you are welcome to replace it with words of your choice.

 ## Versions

-#### Version 1.0.0 (December 25, 2021):
+#### Version 1.0.0:
 - Official release: This repository is made public.

 ## Frequently Asked Questions

-**Question:** I want to change a certain minor features of the bot (like changing the number of lives in Hangman to 3 lives instead of 6).
-How do I do that?
+**Question: I want to change a certain minor features of the bot (like changing the number of lives in Hangman to 3 lives instead of 6).
+How do I do that?**

 **Answer:** If you are confident in your programming abilities, you can manually look at the code and change it manually.
 There are comments that that signify what all the variables and functions do.
 However, if you have zero clue how to code, you can contact me and I will be happen to make some minor adjustments to your code to fit your wishes.

-**Question:** The Text-to-Speech cannot read certain non alphanumeric characters, like German umlauts, Japanese characters, etc. How can I fix this?
+**Question: The Text-to-Speech cannot read certain non alphanumeric characters, like German umlauts, Japanese characters, etc. How can I fix this?**

 **Answer:** The text-to-speech by default only supports unicode.
 However, if you want to be able to read things like German umlauts or emojis or anything UTF8 compatible, you can follow the steps below: